Skip to main content

 To find a ProviderOne ID for an incarcerated individuals, in ProviderOne go to the client tab and click on benefit inquiry.
 Look up the incarcerated individuals by entering the last name, first name, and date of birth in this section.

-In some cases, the system will show the subscriber does not have a plan identified (reject reason code 78), however, the system will show the ProviderOne ID number in the client demographic information section on the left side of the screen if one has been assigned to the incarcerated individuals.
-Even though the system states a reject reason code, the bill can still be submitted in the ProviderOne system using the assigned number for DOC clients and will not be rejected.
+The system will show the ProviderOne ID number in the client demographic information section on the left side of the screen if one has been assigned to the incarcerated individuals.
+Even if the system states a reject reason code, the bill can still be submitted in the ProviderOne system using the assigned number for DOC clients and will not be rejected.

 If no number exists in the ProviderOne system, please contact the Claims Benefits Manager.